 Construction for this proposed project currently includes the following improvements:

-- A traffic signal and turn lanes at the intersection of 140th Street NE and 23rd Avenue NE
+- A roundabout at the intersection of 140th Street NE and 23rd Avenue NE

 - Widening of 140th Street NE to include a two-way left turn lane and wider shoulders throughout the corridor

 - Replacement of Bridge 582 over the West Fork Quilceda Creek